dev-d-e/aht/README.md

 "height" attribute is vertical dimension.

-set "column" attribute and "row" attribute with segments or number, child elements can be located in body, these position are calculated by segments array or column number.
+set "column" attribute and "row" attribute with number or points or segments, child elements can be located in body.

+* "pt" element represents a plain text.

+* "inp" element represents input.

-* "a" element has an "href" attribute,it represents a hyperlink.
+* "button" element represents a button.

+* "video" element represents video.